amittt-dev/pet-adoption-clone/README.md

 # pet-adoption-clone
-A basic pet adoption clone built with HTML and CSS.
+A basic & responsive pet adoption clone built with HTML and CSS.